rohankoushikrv/RohanGPT/README.md

 Open Source License

 Copyright (c) 2025 RohanGPT
+RohanGPT is an AI-powered assistant.
+While it strives to provide accurate and helpful information, it may occasionally produce errors or incomplete responses.
+Users are advised to verify critical information independently.
+The website owner shall not be held liable for any reliance placed on AI-generated content.
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights